Nansun Shi: Career

-Personal life
+Personal life and death

 In 1977, Shi met Tsui Hark while they both worked at Commercial Television; they began dating a year later.
 In 1984, they founded a film studio, where Shi was responsible for financing, distribution, and promotion.
 The couple co-produced over a hundred films.
 In 1993, rumors circulated about Tsui's affair with Sally Yeh, allegedly causing a temporary split with Shi.
 In 1996, Tsui and Shi married in Beverly Hills, California.
 In 2008, Tsui was reported to have been living with Seven Swords (2005) actress Chen Jiajia in Beijing.
 When asked about their status of marriage, Shi then responded, "Let me give you a standard answer.
-I’ve been saying this for years: what happens between two people is private and doesn’t concern a third party."
+I've been saying this for years: what happens between two people is private and doesn't concern a third party."
 By 2011, Tsui began dating his assistant, Lele, whom he had met online during the filming of Flying Swords of Dragon Gate (2011).
 Shi announced their divorce in 2014, adding that Tsui and Lele had been together for some time.

+On 9 July 2026, Shi was hospitalised in Hong Kong.
+She died on 13 July, aged 74, from multiple organ dysfunction at the Hong Kong Sanatorium & Hospital.
+(Note: Many sources mislabel her age as "75".)
+At the time of her death, she was also experiencing complications with her immune system.

-Honors and awards
+Honours and awards

 Shi served as a jury member at the 57th Berlin International Film Festival in 2007 and the 64th Cannes Film Festival in 2011.
-She has also received numerous international awards, including being named an Officer of the Order of Arts and Letters by the French Ministry of Culture in 2013, the Best Independent Producer Award at the Locarno Film Festival in 2014, the Lifetime Achievement Award at the Far East Film Festival in 2015, and the Marie Claire Asia Star Award Special Achievement Prize at the Busan International Film Festival in the same year.
+She also received numerous international awards, including being named an Officer of the Order of Arts and Letters by the French Ministry of Culture in 2013, the Best Independent Producer Award at the Locarno Film Festival in 2014, the Lifetime Achievement Award at the Far East Film Festival in 2015, and the Marie Claire Asia Star Award Special Achievement Prize at the Busan International Film Festival in the same year.
 In 2017, she was awarded the Berlinale Camera Award at the 67th Berlin International Film Festival.
 In 2025, Shi received the Lifetime Achievement Award alongside Tsui Hark at the 43rd Hong Kong Film Awards.